-It's been over a year since a photo of Molly Lensing, taken without her permission, first went viral.
+A photo of Molly Lensing, taken without her permission, first went viral years ago.
 Still, the Illinois mom-of-three says the image continues to haunt her.

 The photo was captured in a Colorado airport in 2016, where Lensing and her youngest daughter, Anastasia, then 2 months old, were attempting to return home after visiting family.
 In the image, Lensing looks at her cell-phone screen while her infant rests on a blanket on the airport floor.

 Lensing was quickly mocked online as a woman who found her cell phone more interesting than her infant, and the photo was passed around with various judgmental quotes attached to it.

 "Albert Einstein said, 'I fear the day that technology will take on our humanity ... the world will be populated by a generation of idiots,'" one version of the photo reads.

 But Lensing says not only her privacy was violated by the sharing of the image, but there is a great deal more to the story than the photo shows.

 "We had the unfortunate luck of being stuck in the middle of the Delta computer shut-down," Lensing told TODAY Parents.
 Her flights were delayed and re-booked so many times that she spent more than 20 hours sitting in airports — with a two-month-old.

 "Anastasia had been held or in her carrier for many hours.
 My arms were tired.
 She needed to stretch," said Lensing.
 "And I had to communicate with all the family members wondering where the heck we were."